A significant percentage of bone fractures occur because of high force impact or stress.

 If possible, do not move a person with a broken bone until a healthcare professional is present and can assess the situation and, if required, apply a splint.
 If the patient is in a dangerous place, such as in the middle of a busy road, one sometimes has to act before the emergency services arrive.

-The majority of fractures are caused by a bad fall or automobile accident.
+Most fractures are caused by a bad fall or automobile accident.
 Healthy bones are extremely tough and resilient and can withstand surprisingly powerful impacts.
 As people age, two factors make their risk of fractures greater: Weaker bones and a greater risk of falling.

 Children, who tend to have more physically active lifestyles than adults, are also prone to fractures.